ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * transports: This parameter specifies a set of supported means for transporting EDHOC messages.
 If the set is composed of a single means for transporting EDHOC messages, this is encoded as an integer.
 Otherwise, the set is encoded as an array, where each array element encodes one means for transporting EDHOC messages as an integer.
 In JSON, the "transports" value is an integer or an array of integers.
 In CBOR, "transports" is an integer or an array of integers, and has label 17.
 The integer values are taken from the 'Transport ID' column of the "EDHOC Transports" Registry defined in {{iana-edhoc-transports}} of this document.

-* trust_anchors: This parameter specifies a set of supported trust anchors for performing authentication.
-These trust anchors are used for verifying authentication credentials of EDHOC peers in EDHOC sessions, and are typically authentication credentials of Certificate Authorities (CAs).
+* trust_anchors: This parameter specifies a collection of supported trust anchors for performing authentication.
+According to what is specified within the collection, these trust anchors are used for different purposes, e.g., for verifying authentication credentials of other EDHOC peers in EDHOC sessions.

+  More in detail, the collection of trust anchors is composed of one or more sets.
+Each set includes one or more trust anchors to use for one specific purpose associated with that set.

-  The set is composed of pairs, each of which specifies a trust anchor type and an identifier of a trust anchor of that type.
-If the set is composed of a single pair, this is specified as a single item.
-If the set is composed of multiple pairs, these are specified as elements of an array.
+  In particular, each set is composed of pairs, each of which specifies a trust anchor type and an identifier of a trust anchor of that type.
+If the set is composed of a single pair, this pair is specified as a single item.
+If the set is composed of multiple pairs, these pairs are specified as elements of an array.

+  Trust anchor purposes are selected from the "EDHOC Trust Anchor Purposes" registry defined in {{iana-edhoc-ta-purposes}} of this document.
 Trust anchor types are selected from the "EDHOC Trust Anchor Types" registry defined in {{iana-edhoc-ta-types}} of this document.

+  In JSON, the "trust_anchors" value is an object with one or more outer entries, each of which is associated with a trust anchor purpose.
+The following applies for each outer entry:

+  * The outer entry's key specifies the associated trust anchor purpose taken from the 'Name' column' of the "EDHOC Trust Anchor Purposes" registry.

-  In JSON, the "trust_anchors" value is an object or an array of objects.
-Each object includes only one entry, specifying the pair for a trust anchor TA of type TYPE.
-The entry's key specifies the TA's type TYPE taken from the 'Name' column of the "EDHOC Trust Anchor Types" registry.
-The entry's value is the identifier of TA, whose encoding depends on TYPE.
+  * The outer entry's value is an object or an array of at least two objects.
+Each object includes one inner entry, specifying the pair for a trust anchor TA of type TYPE.
+The inner entry is formatted as follows:

+    - The inner entry's key specifies the TA's type TYPE taken from the 'Name' column of the "EDHOC Trust Anchor Types" registry.

+    - The inner entry's value is the identifier of TA, whose encoding depends on TYPE.
 Such an encoding is what results from applying the conversion in {{Section 6.1 of RFC8949}} to the CBOR encoding of the identifier of TA when "trust_anchors" is encoded in CBOR (see below).

+  In CBOR, the "trust_anchors" value is a map and has label 18.
+The map includes one or more outer entries, each of which is associated with a trust anchor purpose.
+The following applies for each outer entry:

+  * The outer entry's key specifies the associated trust anchor purpose encoded as a CBOR integer, with integer value taken from the 'CBOR label' column of the "EDHOC Trust Anchor Purposes" registry.

-  In CBOR, the "trust_anchors" value is a map or an array of maps, and has label 18.
-Each map includes only one entry, specifying the pair for a trust anchor TA.
-The entry's key specifies the TA's type TYPE encoded as a CBOR integer, with integer value taken from the 'CBOR label' column of the "EDHOC Trust Anchor Types" registry.
-The entry's value specifies the identifier of TA, whose encoding depends on TYPE and is specified by the 'Value type' column of the "EDHOC Trust Anchor Types" registry, for the registry entry that has TYPE as value of the 'Name' column.
+  * The outer entry's value is a map or an array of at least two maps.
+Each map includes one inner entry, specifying the pair for a trust anchor TA of type TYPE.
+The inner entry is formatted as follows:

+    - The inner entry's key specifies the TA's type TYPE encoded as a CBOR integer, with integer value taken from the 'CBOR label' column of the "EDHOC Trust Anchor Types" registry.

+    - The inner entry's value specifies the identifier of TA, whose encoding depends on TYPE and is specified by the 'Value type' column of the "EDHOC Trust Anchor Types" registry, for the registry entry that has TYPE as value of the 'Name' column.

 An example of JSON EDHOC\_Information is given in {{fig-edhoc-info-json}}.